KryptixOne/StyleNexus/README.md

     --> Create masks with segmentation net.
 [X]
         a.
 "Segment Anything" Paper: https://arxiv.org/pdf/2304.02643.pdf
-    --> Define Inpainting area [X]
+        --> Look into fast Segment anything.
+This has a free commercial use license [ ] --> Define Inpainting area [X]
     --> Define Border of Inpainting area for Second pass to smooth border artifacts [X]
         * Not required if Segmentation Mask is of high Quality